 Working alongside existing charities can create greater impacts.
 Some investment methods help people work together better and increase the chances of good outcomes.

-The methods of funding described below are able to build on community strengths.
+The methods of funding described below are appropriate for building on community strengths.
 They enable local collaborations across government, business, iwi organisations and other philanthropic funders, helping create new partnerships where needed.

 Philanthropy New Zealand has some excellent advice specifically around options for collaborative investment methods.
-The full text can be downloaded on the right, including some case studies as examples, from New Zealand and overseas.
+The full text can be downloaded on the right, including some case studies from New Zealand and overseas.